Come Home to Cambridge because home is where we all want to be.

 Come Home to Cambridge, we are the host for major regional and national events and are used to providing accommodation for couples to many hundreds of guests at a time.

 Cambridge offers a large range of accommodation, including eight motels all close to shops and restaurants, about 75 bed and breakfast hosts, a backpacker lodge and several luxury venues for those who want something special.
-Large groups can be accommodated at four camping grounds or at St Peter's School, or can arrange for informal hosting through local sports clubs and community halls that make facilities available for major events.
+Large groups can be accommodated at four camping grounds or at St Peter's Schoo.
+Groups can also arrange for informal hosting through local sports clubs and community halls that make facilities available for major events.

 For up-to-date information on accommodation availability, call in to the Cambridge i-SITE Information Centre beside the Town Hall or visit the Accommodation tab of this website or use our online booking system.